ALYAATEF/predicting_market_costs/README.md

    - `Presentation_Slides.pdf`: A concise presentation summarizing the problem, methodology, results, and conclusions.

 4. **Proposal**:
-   - `Project_Proposal.pdf`: The initial proposal document outlining the project objectives, scope, and approach.
+   - `Project_Proposal.docx`: The initial proposal document outlining the project objectives, scope, and approach.

 ---